Azure-Samples/semantic-kernel-rag-chat/README.md

    | Namespace       | `My.MyChatFunction`         |
    | Access rights   | `Function`                  |

+Now close and reopen Visual Studio Code, this time opening the `semantic-kernel-rag-chat` folder so you can view and interact with the entire repository.

 ## Add Semantic Kernel to your Azure Function
-1. Open a terminal window, change to the directory with your project file (e.g., `semantic-kernel-rag-chat/src/myfunc`), and run the `dotnet` command below to add the Semantic Kernel NuGet package to your project.
+1. Open a terminal window, change to the directory with your Azure Function project file (e.g., `semantic-kernel-rag-chat/src/myfunc`), and run the `dotnet` command below to add the Semantic Kernel NuGet package to your project.
     ```bash
     dotnet add package Microsoft.SemanticKernel --prerelease